4W Summit on Women, Gender and Well-being

 Plan to join 100+ presenters: students, faculty, activists, artists, and community members, as we consider how gendered knowledge is created and experienced at the axes of identities.
 The 4W Summit organizers support, respect, and value all people’s identities, and see this Summit as part of work toward a transformed, multicultural, and inclusive environment, that promotes increased understandings of feminism and its interconnections with issues of race, ethnicity, age, class, ability status, sexual orientation, and gender identity; and encourage participation representative of our campuses and communities.

-For those coming in Thursday, April 11, 2019, you are welcome to attend the Soffa Lecture by Dr. Brigitte Baptiste, Director, Humboldt Institute of Biological Resources taking place at 4:00 pm in the Alumni Lounge of the Pyle Center with a reception to follow.
+For those coming in Thursday, April 11, 2019, you are welcome to attend the Soffa Lecture by Dr. Brigitte Baptiste, Director, Humboldt Institute of Biological Resources taking place at 4:00 pm in the Alumni Lounge of the Pyle Center.
 This lecture is a J. Jobe and Marguerite Jacqmin Soffa Lecture sponsored by the Human Rights Program, The International Division, and the Global Legal Studies Center.

 A program of concurrent sessions will be offered throughout Friday and Saturday, interspersed with keynote and plenary presentations by local and national activists, artists, scholars, and educators.
 These presentations are free and open to the public, however, registration is required.
 Please do so here.